9. Database access

 public class NUnit1 : AssertionHelper{

-// [DAO] layer to be tested
+// layer [dao] to be tested

 private IImpotDao dao;

-// constructor
+// manufacturer

 public NUnit1() {

-// Initialize [DAO] layer
+// dao] layer initialization

-dao = new DataBaseImpot(ConfigurationManager.AppSettings["factoryMySql5"], ConfigurationManager.ConnectionStrings["dbImpotsMySql5"].ConnectionString, ConfigurationManager.AppSettings["query"]);
+dao = new DataBaseImpot(ConfigurationManager.AppSettings["factoryMySql5"], ConfigurationManager.ConnectionStrings["dbImpotsMySql5"].ConnectionString, ConfigurationManager.AppSettings["requete"]);

 }